Skip to Content

 Sharpening your chainsaw chain is crucial to maintaining its performance.
 However, over-sharpening can actively reduce its lifespan.
 The correct sharpening angle and depth are vital for optimal use.

 Staying aware of these factors can prevent undue wear on your chainsaw chain.
-Visit Univerisity of Missouri for more on proper chainsaw maintenance.
+Visit the Univerisity of Missouri for more on proper chainsaw maintenance.

 • Importance of Proper Lubrication